firejox/picotest/README.md

       reject true == false
     end

+    describe "nest spec" do
       it "catch raise" do
         assert_raise(Exception) do
           raise "OH NO!"
         end
       end

       it "no raise in block" do
         reject_raise do
           "it is safe"
+        end
       end
     end